 We Can Learn From the Past

 Ray Baum’s Act and Kari’s law became effective in February of 2020 and required that hotels upgrade their phone systems to enable the direct dialing of 911.
-Kari Hunt and Ray Baum both lost their lives as a result of not being able to directly access critical emergency services during their hotel stays.
-Subsequently, hotels are required to upgrade their phone systems to prevent incidences like these from occurring in the future.
+Kari Hunt lost her life as a result of not being able to directly access critical emergency services from the hotel phone, which resulted in delays in getting her the assistance that she needed.
+As a result, hotels are required to upgrade their phone systems to prevent incidences like this from occurring in the future.
 58% of hotel workers reported being sexually harassed or assaulted while at work.
 As a result of the prevalence of sexual harassment and assaults while at work, many hotels have successfully implemented employee staff alert/panic buttons to help protect employees.
 Many cities and states have passed panic button laws that require hotels to provide panic buttons so that staff can alert security during an emergency.
 These panic button devices can detect precise locations in the event of an emergency and have the ability to send the appropriate emergency response within minutes.
 Coupled with human trafficking training, panic buttons can also help employees alert the proper authorities in suspected cases of human trafficking.
 In both of these situations, the hotel industry took steps in combatting serious issues and the same should be done regarding human trafficking.

 We Need to Take This Small Step In Addressing a Giant Issue